etsy/Testing101/Testing_Best_Practices.md

 prevent the job server from immediately dequeueing the incoming job before the assert happens?
-To isolate the interaction between client and server for this test, you may want to configure the job server not to execute at all, since job execution isn't part of this test.
+To isolate the interaction between client and server for this test, you may want to configure the job server not to execute at all, since job execution is not part of this test.
 Maybe you could pass it some kind of no-op `JobExecutor` implementation.
 But the important thing here is that the structure of the test is the same as before -- set up the parts under test, feed them inputs, and check their outputs.